-Federal Air Regulation (FAR) Part 77.19 defines airspace surfaces for civil airports and establishes the central regulation governing airspace protection, with cross-references to many other criteria documents.
+Part 77 defines airspace surfaces and obstruction standards for civil airports and establishes the central regulation governing airspace protection, with cross-references to many other criteria documents.
 It sets forth the requirements for notifying the FAA of proposed construction; defines obstruction criteria; and describes aeronautical studies required to assess hazard status.
-The FAR Part 77 surfaces associated with Aurora State Airport have been codified by the local jurisdictions through airport overlay zones discussed above.
-Figure 2-9 depicts the existing FAR Part 77 airspace defined for Runway 17/35 at Aurora State Airport.
+The Part 77 surfaces associated with Aurora State Airport have been codified by the local jurisdictions through airport overlay zones discussed above.
+Figure 2-10 depicts the existing Part 77 airspace defined for Runway 17/35 at Aurora State Airport.
 The graphics below illustrate the relationship between an invisible airspace surface (these surfaces are also referred to as "imaginary" surfaces) defined in Part 77 and the underlying land use and objects.